 Contemplating whether to keep your Windows 7 on your computer or to upgrade to the new Windows 10 but can’t make up your mind?
 Fortunately, there’s a solution: dual boot.
-In this article, instructions are provided to perform the dual boot on your own computer.
+In this article, instructions are provided to perform the dual boot on your computer.

 Windows 10 is the current operating system released by Microsoft.
 It’s known for its increased functionality while maintaining its user-friendly features.
-Windows 7 is not lagging behind when it comes to features but it is not the latest OS and this brings up many security and privacy issues.
+Windows 7 is not lagging when it comes to features but it is not the latest OS and this brings up many security and privacy issues.

-All Windows operating systems have their own pros and cons.
-As a PC user, you would want to use the latest operating system available and regularly download updates for imrpoved security and ease-of-use.
+All Windows operating systems have their pros and cons.
+As a PC user, you would want to use the latest operating system available and regularly download updates for improved security and ease-of-use.
 However, sometimes, we may use softwares that may no longer be compatible with the new OS, such as the new Windows 10.
 If you only have one computer, this may be a problem.
 Thus, most users resolve to a dual boot.

 Before deciding whether to have dual boot Windows, here are some things to consider:

 1. Backup Windows 10 installation before installing Windows 7 just in case any system crash or error occurs.